How to apply

 Confirmation of Acceptance

-Once the IEO and your Surrey academic department has approved your application and provisional study programme, we will send you a formal acceptance email in June for autumn entry or November for spring entry.
+Once the IEO and your Surrey academic department have approved your application and provisional study programme, we will send you a formal acceptance email in June for autumn entry or November for spring entry.
 If there are any issues with your application or module choices, we will contact you before then.

 Visas